mateussangalli/deep-scale-spaces/README.md

 # deep-scale-spaces
-Forked to use with morphological scale-spaces
+Forked repository to use with morphological scale-spaces